Elizafox/reutils/README.md

 Not much is implemented yet, but feel free to contribute!

+This software is provided under:

+    SPDX-License-Identifier: GPL-2.0-only

+See the LICENSE file for the actual license.

 TODO
 ====
 - [ ] Implement whatever utilities busybox does (including a shell, etc)